tjdett/aorra-eresearch-2013/slides.md

 ## Our work so far

  * Focusing on Excel spreadsheets, not machine-focused formats
  * Chart generation & data extraction from those formats

- * Client-focused
+### Focussing on the client

  * Incremental improvement on existing workflow
  * Constraints - "What can we easily do in their environment?"